 In growth investing, people invest in stocks that show huge growth in terms of revenue and earnings.
 Investors firmly believe that any upward trend in these stocks will generate huge profits.

 Income investing in the stocks that pay you high dividends.
-These are quality stocks and are investors’ favourites because the income generated by these stocks can be reinvested for higher earnings.
+These are quality stocks and are investors’ favorites because the income generated by these stocks can be reinvested for higher earnings.

 Sometimes consistency matters more than absolute performance, especially in the case of small-cap stock.